 The user’s attention is drawn to the conversion funnel right away.
-Netflix is a globally recognized brand, and its goodwill works to its advantage – but that’s precisely why they keep their conversion funnel simple, with only the bare minimum of information required to persuade consumers to convert.
+Of course, Netflix is a globally recognized brand.
+Its goodwill works to its advantage – but that’s precisely why they keep their conversion funnel simple, with only the bare minimum of information required to persuade consumers to convert.

 Go through the complete Netflix sales funnel approach to understand more about it.

 This pop-up is part of a long-term plan they’ve been employing.
 Since they’ve continued to use it over the years, it’s helped them grow their audience.
-Let’s take a look at how the rest of their sales funnel works.
+So let’s take a look at how the rest of their sales funnel works.

 Groupon gets its traffic mostly from ads, referrals, affiliates, and so on.
 Visitors are enticed to offer their email address by a pop-up on the webpage, where they can save up to 70% on restaurants, spas, products, and other deals just for joining up.
 There’s a clear CTA to entice you to click on a bargain you like on Groupon.

 In the world of business and marketing, the marketing funnel and customer journey maps are two buzzwords you’ve probably heard a lot about.
 These notions are closely related, yet they are not interchangeable.